-Derwent Edge, just outside the town of Bamford offers spectacular views across the Ladybower Reservoir, but if stately homes are more your thing, visit the stunning Chatsworth House and take in the magnificence of a royal residence.
+Derwent Edge, just outside the town of Bamford offers spectacular views across the Ladybower Reservoir, but if stately homes are more your thing, visit the stunning Chatsworth House and take in the magnificence of a ducal residence.

 Home to Mount Snowdon, the highest peak in England and Wales, Snowdonia offers a unique blend of mountains, coastline and traditional Welsh working villages.

 It’s easy to see why it pulls in over six million visitors a year.
 For walkers its rugged mountain peaks offer epic views across lakes and rivers, and for watersports lovers it’s a mecca for white-water rafting, kayaking and sailing.

 This dramatic gorge is the largest in Britain and home to the famous Cheddar Caves.

 With the rocky outcrop looming 450m above the winding road, it’s an imposing sight to behold.

 You may even spot some Peregrin Falcons diving down for prey from their nests in the rock-face.